 Although Microsoft develops it, Teams is available for Windows, macOS, Android, and iOS.

 As other communication apps grew popular, Skype started falling more and more out of favor.
 However, many still use Skype as their communication app of preference.
-Skype remains quite popular among some freelancers, as it offers many of its features for free.
+Skype remains quite popular as a work-from-home app among some freelancers, as it offers many of its features for free.
 Skype allows for audio calls, video calls, group calls, and text chats.

 Skype also offers integrations with the Microsoft Office Suite.